-Elis Hoffman is a award winning Swedish photographer based in Stockholm, Sweden and Johannesburg, South Africa.
+Elis Hoffman is a award winning Swedish photographer based in Stockholm, Sweden.
 Elis combines freelance work with doing personal projects that results in exhibitions and books.
 He has worked as a freelance photographer since 2007.
 His clients are magazines, newspapers, book publishers and different companies.
 Elis has also worked as a photographer and picture editor at the feature department at Sweden’s largest newspaper Dagens Nyheter.

 Grants & Awards

 One year work grant from The Swedish Authors Foundation in 2016.

 A travel grant from the Swedish Arts Grant Committee in 2016.

 Winner of a silver medal for his book Fading at the German Photo Book of the Year in 2015.

 One year work grant from The Swedish Authors Foundation in 2014.

 Winner of TT´s Grand Photo Award for Fading in 2014.
 The award is considered the most important award a Swedish photographer can get.